Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You gain a +2 bonus to :d20-attack: Attack Rolls you with weapons that has the :weapon-prop-ranged: **Ranged** property.
+You gain a +2 bonus to :d20-attack: Attack Rolls you with weapons that has the :weapon-prop-range: **Ranged** property.

 ---